goAzamat/rsschool-cv/cv.md

 I'm a Fresher.
 My Strength is I'm a quick learner, self-motivated and hard-working.

 My short-term goal is to get a job in a reputed company where I can improve my skills and experience.

+## Education

+**Moscow Economical University**
++ Received Bachelour Degree in Economics with a focus in Banking.
++ Completed an internship at the Sberbank, Moscow.